andreybondarb/BERT-sentiment-analysis-flask-web-app/README.md

 BERT sentiment analysis flask web app.
-Model was trained on Russian language text scraped from mobile phone reviews site.
+This model was fine-tuned on Russian 'rubert-base-cased' model with Russian comments scraped from mobile phone reviews site.

 Instructions to begin:

-If you want to follow with docker use this instruction:
+If you want to follow with docker use this part of instruction:

 1. Download docker image: https://hub.docker.com/r/andreybondarb/bert-sentiment